InformedChoice/armed-exterminators/content/about-us/_index.md

 ## Why Families Choose Armed Exterminators

 ### The Personal Touch
 When you call Armed, you're not getting a call center—you're getting local professionals who know your neighborhood.
+Whether you're dealing with rats in a Burbank warehouse, bed bugs in a Hollywood apartment, or gophers in a San Marino estate, Dale's experience across LA County means we've solved your exact problem before.
 Dale often answers the phone himself and personally oversees complex cases.

 ### Real Results
 Our customers say it best: